 The Enoteca La Storia team has a common goal: to help you enjoy your experience, whether you are a wine aficionado or simply looking to relax and savor something delicious.
 Our staff is knowledgeable about wine, eager to please, and embodies the hospitality of the Italian culture that Enoteca La Storia is built upon.

-Joe ('Joey C') pictured here with his cousin Yolanda Ganji-Chiodo in Petralia Sottana, Sicily is co-owner and architect behind Enoteca La Storia's success as an authentic Italian eatery and purveyor of fine wines.
+Joe ('Joey C') - seen here with his cousin (Yolanda Ganji - Chiodo) in Petralia Sottana - is co-owner and architect behind Enoteca La Storia's success as an authentic Italian eatery and purveyor of fine wines.
 Born in New York and raised in Northern New Jersey, Joe’s “100% Sicilian” roots took hold in the U.S. shortly after World War I. Joe's paternal grandfather, Lorenzo, Great-Grandfather Andrea, and Great Uncle Carmelo, ran a successful Italian grocery store on New York City’s lower East Side for many years.
 Equally influential on Joe was his relationship with his maternal grandfather, Calogero Bellina, who taught Joe the purest and most enduring southern Italian sensibilities.
 To this day, Joe travels back to the hometown of his ancestors in Sicily to spend time with his cousins, cooking, eating, and of course, drinking good wine.
 It is this authentic Italian heritage, still very much alive in Joe’s life, which he draws on to provide guests a truly unforgettable Italian experience at Enoteca La Storia.

 Joe's personal career in wine and food materialized when he moved to California—mainly for a respite from East Coast winters—in 1999.
 After landing in Aptos, Joe found himself able to simultaneously pursue two passions: surfing and wine.
 A year after relocating, a childhood friend, accomplished chef and consultant with the Blue Ribbon Restaurant Group, Sefton Stallard, visited Joe and introduced him to Sean Saint'Amor, wine and service director for the Blue Ribbon Group.